Setup Guide

 Heavy tasks: chapter drafting, writing profile generation, editor chat, polish pass.
 These prompts are long, complex, and quality-critical.
 Use a frontier API model or a local model with 70B+ parameters.
 Smaller models will produce poor output or fail entirely.

-Medium tasks: scene generation, chapter summaries, bible extraction, brief drafting.
+Medium tasks: scene generation, chapter summaries, codex extraction, brief drafting.
 Structured output that needs good reasoning but not frontier-level prose.
 14B+ parameters recommended.

 Light tasks: inline edits, slash commands, quick classification.
 Speed matters more than depth.
 7B+ parameters is fine.